 The process of designing Album Art isn’t as tedious as it might feel.
-You need the right mindset and the right approach towards it.
-Here are 8 essential rules that will help you design a great album cover:
+You need the right mindset and the right approach along with the right graphic design resources like Vista Create, Photoshop, and others.

-1. Get to know the band:
+1. Get to know the band

 If you’re a designer who’s designing an album cover for a band, it is a good practice to start by understanding where the band is coming from.
 Just like designers need to know what a company is all about before designing their logo, it is essential to follow the same process for music albums as well.
 Communicate with the band members separately and individually if they’re a group, and understand each of their perspective and emotions related to the band.
 Next, try and understand who the audiences are; the band is trying to cater to.
 They might not have thought about these aspects themselves, but subconsciously there’s always a target audience, and identifying them helps to create a great album cover.

-2. Understanding the inspiration:
+2. Understanding the inspiration

 As a music artist or a band, they might have found some source of inspiration that pushed them forth with each music record on that album.
 There might be a constant role model, or a brief moment of experience at a party, witnessing some art or conversation.
 Similarly, your album cover design must have a source of inspiration as well.
 When you communicate with the band members or the artist, ensure you ask them the right set of questions, and understand better about their roots and history.
 Doing this helps understand the characteristics and personalities of the members involved or the memory that inspired them.
 This allows you to translate the thought behind the album cover much better, as you could try making a visual representation of what their inspiration was.

-The choice of colours is always a thoughtful selection when it comes to album cover design.
-Many album covers are monochromatic; because they invoke emotions that differ from the emotions, you feel when you see a vibrant or colourful album cover.
-Each colour can invoke different emotion of a person; it is known as Color Psychology.
+The choice of colors is always a thoughtful selection when it comes to album cover design.
+Many album covers are monochromatic; because they invoke emotions that differ from the emotions, you feel when you see a vibrant or colorful album cover.
+Each color can invoke different emotion of a person; it is known as Color Psychology.

 Generally, many designers believe that the typeface of a band should not be changed on the album cover.
 Many bands have a distinctive font for their band that essentially becomes synonym to their identity.
 While using such a distinctive feature on the album art could help customers identify them from a glance, not all artists have such a distinctive typeface.
-Hence typography still holds value in designing an Album cover.
+Therefore, typography still holds value in designing an Album cover.

 You could use a Serif font.
 Serif fonts are fonts with the little leg at the end of the letters.
 Generally, such fonts are taken to be more serious and formal.
 Such fonts generally work best for classical, opera and acoustic music.
 Sans serif, on the other hand, means fonts without Serif.
 These fonts don’t have the little leg at the end of letters.
 Sans serif is a much modern font family, and it is streamlined much more than Serif.
 Sans serif is often used with a variety of music genres like indie rock and electronic.

 Script fonts are fonts that are used to enact hand-lettering and handwriting strokes.
 There is a wide variety of script forms that can encompass the most traditional and ornate fonts to the most playful and messier ones.
 Script fonts can be used for a wide range of emotions and music types.
 Whereas display fonts are often decorative.
 They are meant for display, as the name suggests.

-5. Using the right image:
+5. Using the right image

 Image or graphic element takes up most of your album design.
 It is going to be the centre focal point of attention of your album cover.
 General habit or trend is to use the picture of the solo artist if he/she is a solo artist or to use an image of the lead singer or any member of the band that audience most relate to.

 Similarly, while designing album art, using such principles should be a prerequisite to click a great image that captivates the viewers’ attention.
 It is seen over some time that people tend to catch human faces on album cover much faster than anything else.
 It holds their attention the fastest.
 A face has the potential to convey many emotions through various expressions.
-It also has the potential to modulate or change how the viewer feels if the image is captured nicely and the colour and the fonts complement the entire album cover design.
+It also has the potential to modulate or change how the viewer feels if the image is captured nicely and the color and the fonts complement the entire album cover design.

-6. Minimalistic Approach:
+6. Minimalistic Approach

 While there are excellent instances of maximalist album covers too, it is often seen that the minimalistic approach works better on album covers.
 It creates a statement in album cover design.
 Minimalism also is a trending design style which is difficult to go out of style, as it’s very timeless.

 This album art resonated with many people as they perceived the album art to be saying that before you listen to this music, you’re feeling full and bored, but as you listen to the album, you’ll feel a range of mixed emotions.
 Hence using a minimalistic design approach, the band had successfully depicted the feel of the songs, and how they intend their audience feels after listening to the album with bare minimum elements.

 7. Optimize for all spaces:

 In today’s era, more people stream music rather than buy a physical album.
 Hence realizing the potential places your album cover is going to be displayed at, becomes essential.
 Most of the users generally prefer streaming music over services like iTunes and Spotify.

 However, if it is no to either one, you might need to reconsider your design.
 Since you already know about this tip now, you could save much time by keeping in mind from the inception that this design needs to look good on a much smaller canvas too.
 That way, you’d save time and be more efficient.

-8. Cover the essentials:
+8. Cover the essentials

 You might create the best possible album cover of the decade.
 However, it is of little or no use if you forget to add all the essential details.
 While designing an album cover, you need to be aware of not the aesthetical values or elements but also including the necessary information and other elements as per the niche.
 For music albums, there are a few elements that the album cover must-have.

 Firstly, the band and the album name should be made distinctly clear.
 You need to position it on the spine of the album cover as well.
 This is particularly important for classic albums that are sold offline, as they are arranged in a rack many times where only the side of the album cover is exposed for the viewers.

 Apart from this, you need to include a list of tracks that the album has.
 Make sure you also include licensing and legal information.
 Lastly, you should also pay attention to the inner jackets of the album cover.
 It needs to follow the same design principle as the outside of the album cover.
 Otherwise, it needs to feel like an extension of the same.
 This helps the album look consistent and aesthetically nice.